 In mammals, for example, there is no mixing of oxygenated and deoxygenated blood in the heart.
 While oxygenated blood is confined to the left part of the heart, deoxygenated blood is confined to the right side.

 Open circulatory system:

-in this system, the blood vessels lead out of the heart but end in blood spaces called heamocoels within the body cavity.
-In these spaces, the blood comes into the direct contact with the cells after which it is returned to the heart.
-Arthropods and some Molluscs have opened circulatory systems.
+in this system, the blood vessels lead out of the heart but end in blood spaces called haemocoel within the body cavity.
+In these spaces, the blood comes into direct contact with the cells after which it is returned to the heart.
+Arthropods and some Molluscs have open circulatory systems.

-(i) Single circulatory system: in double circulatory system, the blood only passes through the heart twice every time it makes one complete movement round the body.
+(i) Single circulatory system: in a double circulatory system, the blood only passes through the heart twice every time it makes one complete movement around the body.

 Each time the blood passes through the heart, it goes through a separate pathway.
 This system is common in fish which has only two-chambered heart–one auricle and one ventricle. read more about fishery here